KaranIses/Apartment-scraper/README.md

 # Apartment-scraper
-A python based web scraper for finding apartments.
+A python based web scraper for finding apartments using Scrapy.